goharbor/community/proposals/artifact-processor-extender.md

 ## Implementation

-To address these problems, we propose a new feature **artifact processor extender** in Harbor Core.
-There are two ways to achieve our goals.
-One is in-tree processor which we define config JSON object in a certain format in the config layer of an artifact.
-The other is out-of-tree processor which define data format in HTTP API.
+To address these problems, we propose a new feature **Enhanced default processor** in Harbor Core.
+The contributions of the proposal are:

-## In-tree processor

-Contributions about in-tree processor:

 - Define a JSON schema for the config layer of an artifact.
-- The new processor struct ```GeneralProcessor``` to support user-defined artifacts.
+- The enhanced default processor implementation to support user-defined artifacts.

 ### Config schema
 manifest